Governor's Cup (harness racing)

 The Governor's Cup is an American harness racing event run annually for two-year-old Standardbred pacers at a distance of one mile.
-First run in 1985 as a fixed event at Garden State Park, that track closed on May 3, 2001 and the Governor's Cup would then be run at various race venues in the U.S. Northeast and in Ontario, Canada.
+First run in 1985 as a fixed event at Garden State Park, that track closed on May 3, 2001, and the Governor's Cup would then be run at various race venues in the U.S. Northeast and in Ontario, Canada.
 In 2013, the race became part of the 'Fall Four' stakes and alternated between Meadowlands Racetrack in East Rutherford, New Jersey and Woodbine Racetrack in Toronto, Ontario.
 Since 2017, it has been held at Meadowlands Racetrack.

 Historical race events

-In a 2011 Hambletonian Society, Inc. article on trainer Ray Schnittker, in referring to the 2009 Governor's Cup winner One More Laugh, author Jay Bergman wrote: "His [One More Laugh] victory in the Governor’s Cup at Harrah's Chester at two may go down as the greatest single effort by a two-year-old in the sports history."
+In a 2011 Hambletonian Society article on trainer Ray Schnittker, in referring to the 2009 Governor's Cup winner One More Laugh, author Jay Bergman wrote: "His [One More Laugh] victory in the Governor’s Cup at Harrah's Chester at two may go down as the greatest single effort by a two-year-old in the sports history."

 At Woodbine Racetrack, 2010 winner Big Jim, a $35,000 yearling purchase who would go on to career earnings of $1,541,924, set a then world record time of 1:49 1/5 for two-year-old pacers.
 Through 2015 his time is still the Governor's Cup stakes record.